GTreasury Logo

 How and why companies hedge foreign currency risk depends on factors such as the industry, risk management acumen and management team perspective.
 But most public corporations do hedge their FX risk for one reason or another.

-• Forecasting Balance Sheet Exposures
+• How to Forecast Balance Sheet Exposures

 In order to mitigate foreign currency gains and losses, companies routinely hedge away currency risk associated with balance sheet exposures.
 Companies need to identify all monetary accounts on the balance sheet and aggregate the foreign amounts in those accounts.